powsybl/powsybl-core/docs/grid_exchange_formats/ucte/import.md

 Finally, the UCTE grid model is converted into an IIDM grid model.

-The UCTE parser provided by PowSyBl does not support the blocks `##TT` and `##E` providing respectively a special description of the two windings transformers and the scheduled active power exchange between countries.
+The UCTE parser provided by PowSyBl does not support the blocks `##TT` and `##E` providing respectively a special description of the two-winding transformers and the scheduled active power exchange between countries.
 Those blocks are ignored during the parsing step.